wso2/docs-is/en/docs/develop/managing-tenants-with-apis.md

 <tbody>
 <tr class="odd">
 <td>Description</td>
 <td>Adds a new tenant without userstore operations.
-The tenant will not be persisted in user store level and can be used to trigger post-tenant listeners without actuall creating the tenant.</td>
+The tenant will not be persisted in user store level and can be used to trigger post-tenant listeners without actually creating the tenant.</td>
 </tr>
 <tr class="even">
 <td>Permission Level</td>